Beethoven, Haydn, Brahms, Schostakowitsch, + N.N.

-Shostakovich combines an idea of the 20th century – the emancipation and individualization of the accompanying instruments – with two traditional genres from the 19th century.
+Shostakovich combines an idea of the 20th century – the emancipation of the accompanying instruments – with two traditional genres from the 19th century.
 A new order between word, tone and form arises, and at the same time reminds one of the familiar.

 Mahler + Eötvös, Hosokawa, Currier